refinedev/refine/documentation/versioned_docs/version-3.xx.xx/further-readings/telemetry.md

 <TabItem value="refine-cli" label="refine CLI">

-After running a command with the `refine` CLI, a single HTTP request is sent to "https://telemetry.refine.dev/cli"
+After running a command with the `refine` CLI, a single HTTP POST request is sent to `https://telemetry.refine.dev/cli`.

 ## What is collected?